OregonBanner/experience-manager-65.zh-Hans/help/sites-administering/sharepoint-connector-licenses.md

      individuals on behalf of the JDOM Project and was originally created by Jason Hunter <jhunter_AT_jdom_DOT_org> and
      Brett McLaughlin <brett_AT_jdom_DOT_org>.
 For more information
-     on the JDOM Project, please see <https://www.jdom.org/>.
+     on the JDOM Project, see <https://www.jdom.org/>.
 ```

 ## PDFBox {#pdfbox}